How would you define organizational culture? I’m finding it’s an increasingly important question.

 - Collaborative Culture: Insights from Peter Senge 1/11/11

-- in response to Tara Hunt post started 11/17/12
+- in response to Tara Hunt post 11/17/12

 I asked, “Isn’t there a better way?”
+Ah, the innocence of youth.

 In the years since, I’ve tried to follow Kanter’s advice.
 Sometimes my interventions, at once brave and naive, have actually worked.
 But 20 years later, I’m still in chorus with my colleagues, still reciting that same old question.

-The Trouble with Silos.
-As we’ll see in coming posts, silo thinking and cultures that favor stability work against the innovative forces of “2.0″.
-Innovation is being held hostage on an increasing number of fronts.
-Silo’s are designed for specialists, driving to standards and removing variance.
-That often means collaborative behaviors are counter-culture.
+As we’ll see in coming posts, silo thinking and cultural archetypes that favor stability work against innovation.
+In fact, I’ll argue that innovation is being held hostage on an increasing number of fronts.
+Silos are designed for specialists, driving to standards and removing variance.
+It’s important for manufacturing and accounting.